Stock Photo Keywording and its Importance

-They will still research and develop CCD and CMOS sensors and stressed that this announcement will not affect their consumer digital cameras.
-This also won’t mark the end of their Digital SLR range and pointed out that they simply wanted to concentrate on more profitable market segments.
+Kodak will still research and develop CCD and CMOS sensors and stressed that this announcement will not affect their consumer digital cameras.
+This also won't mark the end of their Digital SLR range.
+They pointed out that they simply wanted to concentrate on more profitable market segments.

 When these Kodak cameras first appeared, my first impression was good.
 They looked good with great features including an impressive pixel count and ISO range (including ISO 6)!!!
-On closer inspection, I thought they were a little bulky back end and at the price they were, you may as well splash out “a little” extra and get either a Nikon or Canon Pro Digital SLR to match your lenses and which also had more speed and more useful features.
+On closer inspection, I thought they were a little bulky back end.
+At the price they were, you may as well splash out "a little" extra and get either a Nikon or Canon Pro Digital SLR to match your lenses and which also had more speed and more useful features.